-Update: The Nokia Lumia 630 has become even cheaper since its launch and new phones have arrived to challenge it.
+Update: The Nokia Lumia 630 is becoming cheaper all the time and new phones have arrived to challenge it, including newer Lumia handsets.
 Our review now reflects this.

 With the Nokia Lumia 520 now the world's top-selling Windows Phone 8 handset, it's no surprise that Nokia and Microsoft are concentrating on strengthening their low-budget range as it tries to dominate an area of the market.